ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.2.3 External System Integration: (Elaborate with examples)
 #### 3.2.3.1 Data Verification (Pluggable by SI – Not part of MOSIP)
+The System Integrator can plug-in a stage in the workflow where the stage can communicate with any other external system and receives some data.
+Therefore, the system can verify the data captured during registration with the data received from the external system.
 #### 3.2.3.2 Data Enrichment (Incl. receipt of Update Packet from ext. system and process thereafter, in terms of MOSIP’s capability)
+MOSIP receives some data from the external system in form of Packet (as per MOSIP Standards).
+The MOSIP System has the capability to receive this updated packet and process it with the packet received from Registration Client.
 #### 3.2.3.3 Manual Verification for ext. system data update (Pluggable by SI)
+When the system verifies the data received with the data captured and finds an issue while comparing the data or a country wants to update the data after manually verifying the data.
+Then the System Integrator builds a Manual Verification Module for External System data mismatch.
 #### 3.2.3.4 Manual Adjudication (Pluggable by SI)
+When Biometric Deduplicates are found in ABIS, the System Integrator can plug-in the Manual Adjudication Stage, which would send the biometric and demographic data of the duplicates to a Manual Adjudicator.
+The Manual Adjudicator now can perform various validations on the duplicate data and inform the MOSIP system if the two records are duplicates or not.
 #### 3.2.3.5 ABIS Integration (Incl.
 ABIS Middleware)
+The MOSIP System, in-order to perform Biometric Deduplication (validate if there are no biometric duplicates in system), integrates with one or multiple ABISs (Automated Biometric Identification System).

+ABIS Middleware, which is designed by MOSIP and MOSIP Middleware, designed by ABIS is used to communicate between MOSIP system and ABIS.

 ### 3.2.4 ID Issuance
 #### 3.2.4.1 Identity Generation (Refer to UIN Generation service) – Incl.
 UIN Generation and UIN association
 When all the business validation are done, the system gets a Unique Identification Number (UIN) from the kernel [**UIN Generation**](UIN-Generation) and allocates the UIN by sending the new UIN number and the packet data to [**ID repository**](ID-Repository-API).
 #### 3.2.4.2 Store/Update ID Repository (Refer to ID-Auth)
 The Registration Processor stores or updates ID Repository during registration process and [**ID Authentication**](FRS-Authentication-Services) retrieves identity of an individual for their authentication.
 For more details about ID Repository, click the [**Wiki**](ID-Repository-API).
+#### 3.2.4.3 Data Extractor for ID Authentication
+A stage that extracts the latest copy of an individual’s data after the Individual has registered in MOSIP or has updated their data in MOSIP and sends it to ID Authentication.
+Now, ID Authentication can use the latest copy of the Individual’s data for Authentication.

 ### 3.2.5 Capture Audit Trails/Analytics Data
 ## 3.3 Post-Processing